bsymon/romc/README.md

 #### Options

 - `-p` : Also generate HyperPause game info INI file, located at __HyperPause__.
 - `-c` : Use an already generated _system_.xml file.
-This option is only usefull if you have already cleaned your set, but you don't have used the `-p` option.
-This avoid redoing all the process.
+Use this option when you want to generate HyperPause INI file without redoing all the process, or when a problem occurs during the online data process.

 #### Dependencies